 Previous GeneCards Identifiers for PPP2CA Gene

 This gene encodes the phosphatase 2A catalytic subunit.
 Protein phosphatase 2A is one of the four major Ser/Thr phosphatases, and it is implicated in the negative control of cell growth and division.
 It consists of a common heteromeric core enzyme, which is composed of a catalytic subunit and a constant regulatory subunit, that associates with a variety of regulatory subunits.
 This gene encodes an alpha isoform of the catalytic subunit. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PPP2CA Gene

-PPP2CA (Protein Phosphatase 2, Catalytic Subunit, Alpha Isozyme) is a Protein Coding gene.
-Among its related pathways are PI3K-Akt signaling pathway and Immune System.
+PPP2CA (Protein Phosphatase 2 Catalytic Subunit Alpha) is a Protein Coding gene.
+Diseases associated with PPP2CA include Usher Syndrome, Type 1C.
+Among its related pathways are Development IGF-1 receptor signaling and mTOR Pathway.
 GO annotations related to this gene include hydrolase activity and protein C-terminus binding.
-An important paralog of this gene is PPP4C.
+An important paralog of this gene is PPP2CB.

 UniProtKB/Swiss-Prot for PPP2CA Gene

 PP2A is the major phosphatase for microtubule-associated proteins (MAPs).
 PP2A can modulate the activity of phosphorylase B kinase casein kinase 2, mitogen-stimulated S6 kinase, and MAP-2 kinase.
 Cooperates with SGO2 to protect centromeric cohesin from separase-mediated cleavage in oocytes specifically during meiosis I (By similarity).
 Can dephosphorylate SV40 large T antigen and p53/TP53.
 Activates RAF1 by dephosphorylating it at Ser-259.